lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 - Source - Internal system components or external dependencies
 - Stimulus - An unexpected error occurs due to a system failure or external service disruption
 - Artifact - Remote User Interface (RUI)
-- Environment - Error occuring during operation
+- Environment - Runtime, Error occuring during operation
 - Response - The system immediately notifies the user of the issue in a clear and non-technical manner
 - Response Measure - Error is informed to user within 1 second of the failure